PalomaMobile/paloma-android-sdk/palomamobile-android-sdk-notification/README.md

 * [User SDK](../palomamobile-android-sdk-user)

 ## Quick start

+For a complete working project see the [android-sdk-notification-sample-app](../palomamobile-android-sdk-notification/android-sdk-notification-sample-app)

 Before much else can be done the application needs to register a user.
 If you're not sure how to do this have a look at the [User SDK](../palomamobile-android-sdk-user).